pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 }
 `````

 Remember to enable "IsLooping" in the first (0) background otherwise it won't work.
+Click on the image to see an animation:

 [![Infinite scrolling][infinite_scrolling]][infinite_scrolling_gif]